lifull-dev/bucky-management/README.md

-# README
+# Bucky-Management

 ## Overview
-Bucky-management is a web application that shows test result executed by Bucky-core.
+Bucky-management is a web application that shows test result executed by [Bucky-core]((https://github.com/lifull-dev/bucky-core)).

 ## Getting Started
 We prepare two docker-compose files to start up Bucky-managemnt.